 This is a simplified step-by-step chicken and sausage gumbo recipe:

-What to Serve with an Easy Gumbo Recipe
+What to Serve with Chicken and Sausage Gumbo Recipe

 1. Potato Salad